-Above we have presented what we understand under the term "Reflective Virtual Machine": a virtual machine that reflects as much as possible of meta level datastructures, resulting in a small mini-kernel and a metacircular interpreter, that is then reflected into the meta level.
+This is what we understand under the term Reflective Virtual Machine.
+A virtual machine that reflects as much as possible of meta level datastructures, resulting in a small mini-kernel and a metacircular interpreter, that is then reflected into the meta level.
 Also we have shown that many different applications domains can benefit from the flexibility that the RVM offers.
 Examples for this can be found in the domains of mobility, concurrency, scheduling, distribution, meta-programming and AOP, versioning tools and interpreter design.